Anum29/Framework-for-Bias-Identification-and-Mitigation-for-Visual-CelebA/README.md

 For the stable diffusion model, the python version should be > 3.6

 Run the file  `'./Analytics/Data Pipeline.ipynb'` to observe output before and after data augmentation.
+The default model is vggnet.
+You can change it to googlenet or resnet to see the impact of data augmentation on each model performance separately.